 Peggy was ambitious, smart and determined and didn’t let obstacles stop her from dreaming big.

 Peggy’s circumstances never hindered her spirit.
 She never doubted for second that she would end up at university in Zambia’s capital city Lusaka.

 She and I would go on long walks where we would have heart to heart chats or gossip about trivial things.

 The evenings we would spend drinking tea with Catherine and Sharon, and teaching one another new tricks.

 We would set up our mats under the shade of the trees and laugh our way into the night.

-She was also adamant I would not return home without being able to hold a conversation in Lenje and would test me every night on the Zambian dialect.
+Peggy was adamant I would not return home without being able to hold a conversation in Lenje and would test me every night on the Zambian dialect.

 Barry and Ethel

 Whenever I was missing home or feeling down, these two little munchkins were a certain pick-me-up.

 Barry and Ethel were the most adorable little things and would visit my homestay almost every day, when their grandma Catherine was babysitting.